niranjana1997/Library-Flask-API/README.md

 ## Installation
 1. A virtual environment "venv" is created by the following command:
 > python3 -m venv venv
-2. The virtual environment is activated by the command (macOS):
+2. The "venv" virtual environment is activated by the command (macOS):
 >. venv/bin/activate
 3. To install Flask:
 >pip install flask